gsharma/leader-election/README.md

 # Leader Election

 ## Bully Algorithm
+### Assumptions
+1. The system is synchronous.
+2. Processes may fail at any time, including during execution of the algorithm.
+3. There is a failure detector which detects failed processes.
+4. A process fails by stopping and returns from failure by restarting.
+5. Message delivery between processes is reliable.
+6. Each process knows its own process id and address, and that of every other process.

+### Algorithm
 The algorithm uses the following message types:
 1. Election Message: Sent to announce election
 2. Answer (Alive) Message: Responds to the Election message